LukasMarx/ai-food-blog/src/content/posts/Grilled Steak.md

 recipeYield: "4"
 calories: 350
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat grill to high heat.",
- "Rub the steaks with olive oil and season with kosher salt and black pepper.", "Place the steaks on the grill and cook for 4-5 minutes on each side, or until the internal temperature reaches 135°F for medium-rare.", "Remove the steaks from the grill and let them rest for 5 minutes before slicing and serving."
+    "Rub the steaks with olive oil and season with kosher salt and black pepper.", "Place the steaks on the grill and cook for 4-5 minutes on each side, or until the internal temperature reaches 135°F for medium-rare.", "Remove the steaks from the grill and let them rest for 5 minutes before slicing and serving.", ]
- ]
 ---

 ## Why Grilled Steak is a Great Idea

 Grilled steak is a classic American dish that is perfect for entertaining guests, celebrating special occasions, or even just for a weeknight dinner.
 This recipe is easy to make and results in a deliciously juicy and flavorful steak.
 Plus, grilling is a great way to enjoy the outdoors and the warm weather during the summer months.

 ## Ingredients